WilliamMarti/CCNA/CCNA/LAN WAN Design/WAN Architectures.md

 ![[MPLS.PNG]]

-When the PE ROuter receives frames from CE routers they add a label to the frame.
+When the PE Router receives frames from CE routers they add a label to the frame.

 The **labels** are used to make forwarding decisions with the service provider network.  *not the destination IP*